SETL-Framework/setl-examples/README.md

 <details> <summary><strong>Exercises</strong></summary>

-In these exercises, we are going to practice registering and ingesting different types of storage: a CSV file, a JSON file, a Parquet file, an Excel file, a table from DynamoDB, a table from Cassandra and a table from PostgreSQL.
+In these exercises, we are going to practice registering and ingesting different types of storage: a CSV file, a JSON file, a Parquet file, an Excel file, a table from DynamoDB, a table from Cassandra, a table from PostgreSQL and a table from Delta.

 An `App.scala` is already prepared.
 We created a `SETL` entry point and use a configuration file located at `src/main/resources/exercise/extract/extract.conf`.
 In this file, a configuration object has been created for each storage type, but they are incomplete.